Trump administration farmer bailouts: Domestic Aid

 The United States Department of Agriculture has distributed up to $12 billion in financial aid to agricultural producers most affected by China's retaliatory tariffs.
 The USDA's aid came in the form of direct cash payments to producers of corn, cotton, soybeans, sorghum, wheat, dairy, and certain meat products.
-Soybean producers received more payments than any other agricultural producers because of the devastating impact on U.S. soybean exports.
+Soybean producers received more payments than any other agricultural producers because of the devastating impact on US soybean exports.
 Soybean producers received $7.3 billion in payments from the USDA.
 Since farmers' exports comprise 20% of income, the USDA found it necessary to compensate agricultural producers in response to the decrease in exports.

 Bank Sector

 Bank sectors serving US farmers reported an increase in late payments.
 According to the Federal Bank of Minneapolis, the share of bankruptcies had risen by 30%.
 US farmers' profit decreased by 11% since 2010.